 10. Working Conditions For A Biomedical Engineer

-They usually work full time and may require to work in shifts, including on public holidays and weekends.
+They usually work full-time and may require to work in shifts, including on public holidays and weekends.
 They may even need to be on-call in emergencies.
-The job may also involve travel between hospitals to manage and maintain medical tools and devices.
+The job may also involve travelling between hospitals to manage and maintain medical tools and devices.

 11. Biomedical Engineering Jobs In Australia

 After graduating as a biomedical engineer, you can find exciting careers in the expanding and vibrant medical technology and biotechnology industries.
 Some of these areas include: